HL7/fhir-specialty-rx/input/pages/request-queries.md

 ### Required searches

-To ensure that the most common data requests are supported by all participants, Data Sources must be able to return information in response to the following search strings--whether responding to RESTful search requests or the Specialty Rx Query message.
+To ensure that the most common data requests are supported by all participants, Data Sources SHALL be able to return information in response to the following search strings--whether responding to RESTful search requests or the Specialty Rx Query message.
 The required search parameters match those required for each resource by the US Core.

 <table class="grid">
 <thead>